The Yogas of the Bhagavad-Gītā

 Among the many subjects that Bhagavad-Gītā (BG) is known for, one is the synthesis of the different Upaniṣadic yoga practices.
 Due to their terse and often cryptic style, the Upaniṣads’ discourse on yoga reads more like a gloss on the subject rather than an accessible exposition.
 This is likely intentional, for this genre of literature was originally meant to be learned by sitting close to the guru and directly hearing and clarifying its intricacies, lest it remain enigmatic.
 Conversely, the Bhagavad-Gītā’s discourse on yoga is explicit.
 As such, what emerges is a clear-cut delineation of four distinct yoga systems— karma-yoga (action yoga), jñāna-yoga (knowledge yoga), dhyāna (or meditation yoga, also termed aṣṭāṅga, eight-limbed yoga), and bhakti-yoga (devotion yoga).
 In three waves—the first six chapters, the middle six chapters, and the last six chapters— Kṛṣṇa, the main speaker of BG, gradually unpacks these four core yogas and finally, unveils the perfection of yoga.

-Although similar in terms of the general focus of realizing the true nature of the self (ātman) and obtaining ultimate bliss,2 each path differs in its respective qualifications, processes, and specific desirable outcomes.
+Although similar in terms of the general focus of realizing the true nature of the self (ātman) and obtaining ultimate bliss,[note]brahma-nirvana, padam, mad-bhava are 3 of several terms used for expressing an ultimate and transcendent attainment that is understood to be inherently blissful[/note] each path differs in its respective qualifications, processes, and specific desirable outcomes.
 This article explores the elements of these four paths that make them distinctive.

 The social context of Kṛṣṇa’s discourse on yoga: